Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Conclusion discussion

-\section{Conclusion \& Discussion}
+\section{Conclusion \& discussion}

-We have presented a variational inference approach to Bayesian graph convolutional networks by building upon state-of-the-art neural network architectures for graph-based semi-supervised classification.
-We have shown that \gls{GCN} machinery can be beneficial even in the absence of an input graph.
-Furthermore, we have made \gls{GCN} more robust to adversarial attacks.
-Our method deals with these problems in a natural way by considering prior distributions over the adjacency matrix along with a \gls{GCN} likelihood in a joint probabilistic model.
-Our inference algorithm for posterior estimation relies on a prior and posterior relaxations and can outperform state-of-the-art graph neural network algorithms.
-An immediate direction for future work is to address the scalability of our method, as the relaxed posterior version cannot exploit sparse computations.
-Finally, it is important to emphasize that our method can be extended to use other graph neural network architectures as long as the graph is represented by an adjacency matrix and that parameter estimation in the original method can be combined easily with variational inference.
+We have presented \acrfullpl{VGCN} for semi-supervised classification, a method that generalizes the capabilities of \glspl{GCN} by making them applicable in the absence of graph data and more robust to adversarial attacks. \gls{VGCN} considers prior distributions over the graph along with a \gls{GCN} likelihood in a joint probabilistic model and infers a graph posterior exploiting Concrete distributions.
+We have showcased the performance of our method on the above problems and using the ground-truth graphs.
+Our method can be extended beyond \glspl{GCN} to use other graph neural network architectures as long as the graph is represented by an adjacency matrix and that parameter estimation in the original method can be combined easily with variational inference.